nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list contacts
+1. User requests to list contacts.
-2. SOCket shows a list of contacts
+2. SOCket shows a list of contacts.
-3. User requests to delete a specific contact in the list
+3. User requests to delete a specific contact in the list.
-4. SOCket deletes the contact
+4. SOCket deletes the contact.

 Use case ends.

 **Extensions**